cjdbarlow/Part-One/electrical_safety.md

 Likelihood is a function of:
     * Current density
     * Frequency
-    Lowest current density required is at 50Hz
+    Lowest current density required is at 50Hz.

+INSERT GRAPH

 * **Burns**
 Function of current density.
 Burns typically occur at the entry and exit point as this is where current density is highest.